geekiam/website/content/nuxt/understanding-nuxt-project-structure.md

 placed in this directory will be compiled by [Webpack](https://webpack.js.org/ "Webpack") and made available for use in your application.

+Serving optimised and processed media from the `assets` folder is discussed in further detail in [Understanding Nuxt asset serving](/nuxt/understand-nuxt-asset-serving "understand nuxt asset serving | Geek.I.Am")

 ### The static directory

 The `static` directory is used to store files that you don't require or cannot be compiled by webpack.
 If you don't want to serve your assets such as images, fonts, styles.
 All files in this directory are mapped to the server root directly, therefore they accessible under the root URL directly.

+Serving media from the `static` folder is discussed in further detail in [Understanding Nuxt asset serving](/nuxt/understand-nuxt-asset-serving "understand nuxt asset serving | Geek.I.Am")

 ### The pages directory